SylviaOne/Repo-hub/README.md

-## Whats a penguins favorite relative?
-Aunt Arctica.
+## What do you call a monkey in a mine field?
+A babooooom!